itonix/DevopsprojCertification1/README.md

-Website is a php- html script for a simple webpage!
+Website is a simple php- html script for a simple webpage!

 This project uses the webcontent in php  and will be launched using apache2 with php packages installed and it will be containerised using docker as a docker image and will be pushed to docker hub.
 Tools Used: